 “A happy horse will always be more successful than an unhappy one,” Olympic eventer Will Coleman said to the assembled riders, whose mounts ranged from an off-the-track Thoroughbred and a homebred Warmblood-cross to a PMU rescue horse and a Shetland Pony.
 “If you can get to a point where you feel like you give the horse a reason to come out and work for you every day, you’re always going to have a better chance of getting not only a better performance but a much more enjoyable and fulfilling performance.”

-To make the most of their time, Will encouraged the participants to ride at the highest level of their ability, as though they were in a competition setting.
-Although he explained that the riders shouldn’t expect to fix all their issues in one clinic, he said “You’ll get some ideas and some tips for how you can progress going forward.”
+To make the most of their time, he encouraged participants to ride at the highest level of their ability, as though they were in a competition setting.
+Although he explained that the riders shouldn’t expect to fix all their issues in one clinic.
+“You’ll get some ideas and tips for how you can progress going forward,” he noted.

-Read on for 10 of these ideas and tips to apply to your own training.
+Read on for Coleman’s 10 ideas and tips to apply to your own training.

 Be Fair, Be Clear

-Throughout the clinic, Will stressed the importance of being fair to your horse.
+Throughout the clinic, the five-star eventer stressed the importance of being fair to your horse.
 To do this, he explained, you must be clear with your aids.
 If you are either too aggressive or too passive with your aids, you can’t expect the horse to understand what you’re asking of him.
 “Not being clear is not being fair,” he said.

 Likewise, aids that are too “quiet” for the horse to understand prevent clear communication.
-“Softness lends itself to being unclear sometimes,” Will said.
+“Softness lends itself to being unclear sometimes,” Coleman said.
 “You can be sympathetic while still being clear.”

 He cautioned against aids applied either accidentally or due to frustration.
 “You have to start from a place of non-interference on the horse.
 If aids are turned on inadvertently or without your expressly meaning to, it becomes detrimental to clear communication with the horse.”